 Dried beans are an important staple in many cultures and have been a part of diets for centuries.
 They continue to be popular in many countries today as they are low in fat but packed with fiber, protein, potassium, iron, and B vitamins.
 The distribution and processing of dried beans have changed over time, but it remains an important step in their distribution.
 To preserve the nutritional properties of dried beans, they need to be handled gently and processed the right way before they hit the shelves.

 Importance of the Common Dry Bean

-The common dry bean is an agricultural legume crop that demonstrates phenotypic and genotypic diversity, global adaptability, and has multiple means of preparation and dietary use.
+The common dry bean is an agricultural legume crop that demonstrates phenotypic and genotypic diversity and global adaptability and has multiple means of preparation and dietary use.
 The consumption patterns vary significantly among cultures and by geographic region.
 A broad spectrum of traditions and social interactions discriminate among means of preparation, bean types (size, shape, and color), and end product use.

 Dry beans are the second most important legume class globally, right after soybeans, and they are one of the basic foods in Latin America, India, and Africa.
 In countries where protein-energy malnutrition is prevalent, beans are especially important from a nutritional perspective.

 Bean Market in 2023 and Future Trends

 Global dry bean consumption indicates a relatively flat trend pattern.
 From common beans to kidney beans and fava beans, the demand for different bean products is on the rise.
 In 2018, the global dry bean market topped $30.1 billion.
 Consumption is forecast to continue to rise over the current decade with a CAGR of 4.3% until 2026.
 The fact that lentils found in Egyptian tombs still managed to sprout even thousands of years after they’ve been harvested tells us that dry beans are exceptionally shelf-stable foods.